tandav/pipe21/README.md

 ## Basic version
 just copy-paste it!

 Most frequently used operators.
-It's often easier to copypaste than import.
+It's often easier to copypaste than install and import.

 ```py
 class B: